menu

 Port Norris is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 1,111 people and just one neighborhood, Port Norris is the 468th largest community in New Jersey.
-Port Norris has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Port Norris has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Port Norris, you'll notice that it is more blue-collar than most other communities in America.
-40.18% of Port Norris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Port Norris is generally considered to be a blue-collar town.
+40.18% of the Port Norris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Port Norris is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Port Norris who work in sales jobs (14.37%), maintenance occupations (14.22%), and healthcare suport services (9.97%).

 Also of interest is that Port Norris has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Port Norris is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Norris is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Port Norris is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Port Norris doesn't have a public transportation system that people use for their commute.

 The per capita income in Port Norris in 2022 was $39,824, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $159,296 for a family of four.
 However, Port Norris contains both very wealthy and poor people as well.